hammerheim-game/hammerheim-rules/3-warbands/ostlanders.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 4 3 3 1 4 1 8
-Weapons/Armor: An Elder may be equipped with weapons and armor chosen from the Ostlander Equipment list.
+Weapons/Armour: An Elder may be equipped with weapons and armour chosen from the Ostlander Equipment list.
 Skills: The Elder may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In addition, the